hemisemidemipresent/hemisemidemipresent/README.md

 I will eat you

-`hemidemisemipresent#0301` on discord (on github the semi and demi are swapped because someone took hemidemisemipresent)
+`@hemidemisemipresent` on discord (on github the semi and demi are swapped because someone took hemidemisemipresent)

 Average use-JS-for-everything person